adame-dev/standalone/README.md

 # adame-scriptcreation
-FiveM base script automatic creation used for Adame projects.
+FiveM standalone script creation used for Adame projects.

 ## Installation
 1. Clone the repository to `resources`